Note: A new GRASS GIS stable version has been released: GRASS GIS 7.6, available here.

-- indicates that a column name corresponds to a reserved SQL word (here: 'DESC').
+This indicates that a column name in the input dataset corresponds to a reserved

-- You need to create a location whose projection matches the data
+Here you need to create or use a location whose projection matches that

-you wish to import.
-Try using location parameter to create a
+of the vector data you wish to import.
+Try using location

 desired, you can then re-project it to another location